Olegas/tagger/README.md

 ## Installing

+### Using Docker

+You can start tagger by using `docker-compose.yml`.
+Just run:

+    docker-compose up

+It will:

+ 1. Start Apache2+PHP7+tagger
+ 1. Start MariaDB (drop-in replacement for MySQL)
+ 1. Create DB schema
+ 1. Create user `admin` with password `admin` and `ROLE_ADMIN` role

+One can use `console` commands mentioned below if connected to container using regular shell (typically container name is `tagger-tagger-1`).

 ### Cloning and getting dependencies

 The current version is based on the Symfony framework and require a MySQL database.